 Co-ops are also apartment dwellings, but unlike condos, the building is owned by a Cooperative Housing Corporation, and the buyer buys a share in the corporation with a proprietary lease on the unit rather than owning it outright.

 While co-ops are usually more reasonably priced and can be perfect for some buyers, they are typically less suitable for foreigners and investors.
-While it is not impossible for an international buyer to purchase a co-op unit, co-op boards tend to be very demanding and a foreign purchaser may find the whole ordeal much more challenging.
+While it is not impossible for an international buyer to purchase a co-op unit, co-op boards tend to be very demanding, and a foreign purchaser may find the whole ordeal much more challenging.

 Approval by the co-op board of directors can be time-consuming and difficult.
 Co-op boards typically want to see that their shareholders have established credit in the United States, work here, and file a U.S. tax return.
 They also usually have stringent rules on renting out, subletting, or renovating units.
-When an owner goes to sell their unit, it will be subject to the approval of this board as well, which can turn down any prospective potential buyers.
+When an owner goes to sell their unit, it will be subject to the approval of this board as well, which can turn down any prospective buyers.

 Financing For Foreign/International Buyers